French Third Republic: Republicans take power

+Politics during the Belle Époque

 Boulanger crisis

 In 1889, the Republic was rocked by a sudden political crisis precipitated by General Georges Boulanger.
 An enormously popular general, he won a series of elections in which he would resign his seat in the Chamber of Deputies and run again in another district.
 At the apogee of his popularity in January 1889, he posed the threat of a coup d'état and the establishment of a dictatorship.
 With his base of support in the working districts of Paris and other cities, plus rural traditionalist Catholics and royalists, he promoted an aggressive nationalism aimed against Germany.
 The elections of September 1889 marked a decisive defeat for the Boulangists.
 They were defeated by the changes in the electoral laws that prevented Boulanger from running in multiple constituencies; by the government's aggressive opposition; and by the absence of the general himself, in self-imposed exile with his mistress.
 The fall of Boulanger severely undermined the conservative and royalist elements within France; they would not recover until 1940.

 Revisionist scholars have argued that the Boulangist movement more often represented elements of the radical left rather than the extreme right.
 Their work is part of an emerging consensus that France's radical right was formed in part during the Dreyfus era by men who had been Boulangist partisans of the radical left a decade earlier.

 Panama scandal

 The Panama scandals of 1892, regarded as the largest financial fraud of the 19th century, involved a failed attempt to build the Panama Canal.
 Plagued by disease, death, inefficiency, and widespread corruption, and its troubles covered up by bribed French officials, the Panama Canal Company went bankrupt.
-Its stock became worthless, with ordinary investors losing close to a billion francs.
+Its stock became worthless, and ordinary investors lost close to a billion francs.